davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-29-kona-diaries-2015-day-5-up-and-down-and-up-and-down.md

 ![](/images/2015/20150928-0213274.jpg)

-Although there were some big black clouds I managed toavoid the rain that was up there and the only reason my clothes were wet was from sweat.
+Although there were some big black clouds I managed to avoid the rain that was up there and the only reason my clothes were wet was from sweat.
 Did I mention it was another warm day today?
 I thought not.

 ![](/images/2015/20150928-0233319.jpg)